 Determine what it wants to achieve, why it exists, what value it offers, what its personality is like, and how it wants to change the world.

 It is very important to be true and authentic at this stage.

 Otherwise, your business journey may not be impactful or sustainable.

 2. Design your brand

-Develop an identity that represents the story perfectly.
-The brand identity, the tone of voice, the customer experience, will translate the story from paper to a real-life existence.
+The brand identity, the tone of voice, and the customer experience will translate the story from paper to a real-life existence.

 3. Craft your message

-Create the perfect way to talk about your brand.
-What your brand offer is, the benefit you offer your audience, the actual story woven together with a specific set of words,, that you can share at any networking event or 5 min conversation.
+Your brand message includes your brand offer, the benefit you offer your audience, the actual story woven together with a specific set of words, that you can share at any networking event or 5 min conversation.

 Understand the ‘real’ market you are operating in.
 Within a broader market you can have a smaller one, so understand those specific group dynamics.

-Understand their biggest unmet needs (pain points) or desires, purchase behaviour.
+Understand their biggest unmet needs (pain points) or desires and their purchase behavior.
 This will clarify how you can solve their problems best and create your communication.